zhongyongnan/Fake-news-detection/README.md

-# Fake-news-detection
+### Course Project of Natural Language Processing
-Course Project of Natural Language Processing
+Investigating the combination of Small and Large Language Models on Fake News Challenge